 With only the requirement of a guarantee policy being age and citizenship, you can easily qualify.

-Guaranteed issue policies have a death benefit that ranges from $2,000 to $50,000.
-The plan is graded with a two-year waiting period; the policy must be in force for two years before a full death benefit will be paid.
+Guaranteed issue policies have a death benefit amount that ranges from $2,000 to $50,000.
+The plan is graded with a two-year waiting period; you must live for two years before a 100% death benefit will be paid to your beneficiary.

 A graded burial insurance policy’s most significant advantage is that there is no medical exam required and no health questions to answer.